Chess Variant

 Shogi

 Shogi is Japanese chess.
 The game crossed the Sea of Japan around 1000 A.D. and branched off into various forms.
-These were all sub-variants of Shogi and one of these, small Shogi became dominant over all the others.
-The different forms of Shogi are played on various size boards with different numbers of pieces.
+Small Shogi became dominant over all the other sub-variants.
+Different forms of Shogi are played on various size boards with varying numbers of pieces.

 The boards range from 7x7 to 36x36 squares in size.
 The number of pieces range from 32 like in standard chess to 402!
 In the dominant variant a 9x9 board is used and there are 40 pieces.

-Probably the most interesting rule in Shogi is the drop rule which means that captured pieces can be returned to the board at any time only this time on the other side.
-This is representative of historical tradition in Japan where captured warriors often changed allegiance to the other side as a means of survival.
+The most interesting rule in Shogi is probably the drop rule.
+Captured pieces can be returned to the board to fight on the other side.
+This comes from historical tradition in Japan where captured warriors often changed allegiance to the enemy as a means of survival.

 Chaturanga